apparebit/siteforge/README.md

   * __@grr/sequitur__ provides expressive and lazy sequences that may just be synchronous or asynchronous.
-  * __@grr/multitasking__ enables concurrent, asynchronous task execution in an orderly and differentiated manner.
-While @grr/multitasking necessarily deals in promises, it mostly focuses on the promise-producing tasks first.
+  * __@grr/multitasker__ performs concurrent, asynchronous task execution in an orderly and context-aware manner.
+While the package necessarily deals in promises, it mostly focuses on the promise-producing tasks.
 After all, they actually get shit done.
   * __@grr/reloader__ provides a module hook that enables hot module reloading, but only for modules in select directories and at select times.
   * __@grr/html__ provides a model for well-formed HTML based on HTML5,